armory/docs/content/en/docs/installation/guide/upgrade-spinnaker.md

 ---
-title: Upgrade Spinnaker using Halyard
+title: Upgrade or Rollback the Armory Version
 aliases:
   - /docs/spinnaker-install-admin-guides/upgrade-spinnaker/
+description: >
+  Update or rollback your Armory version installed with Armory-extended Halyard.
 ---

 ## Determining the target version